Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

+With a few exceptions of negligible statistical significance (corresponding to isolated points in a large parameter space) that can be cured as discussed in the next section \ref{sec:quantumness_certification}, we can prove that $\Prob_{q}(\Delta) \neq 0$ always identifies whether the system's state is in a superposition of the $\hat{A}$'s eigenstates.

-It can be proved \cite{solinas2024} that {\it a system is in a coherent superposition of the measured observable's eigenstates if and only if the QNDM quasi-probability density function $\Prob_{\rm QNDM}(\Delta)$ exhibits negativity, i.e., it has negative contributions}.
-The fact that the measured system is in a superposition state violates the MRps and, consequently, the MR. Therefore, the statement above can also be formulated as: {\it the MR is violated if and only if $\Prob_{\rm QNDM}(\Delta)$ has negative contributions}.
+The {\it quantumness certification} stems from the following statement: the presence of negative regions in the QNDM quasi-probability density function $\Prob_{\rm QNDM}(\Delta)$ is a necessary and sufficient condition for the violation of the MRps~\cite{solinas2024}.
+In other words, {\it a system is in a coherent superposition of the measured observable's eigenstates if and only if $\Prob_{\rm QNDM}(\Delta)$ exhibits negativity, i.e., it has negative contributions}.
+The fact that the measured system is in a superposition state violates the MRps and, consequently, the MR.

-This result is based on the following three main properties of the QNDM protocol.
+This result is based on the following three main properties of the QNDM protocol, derived in Ref.~\cite{solinas2024}.
 First, the QNDM quasi-probability density function $\Prob_{\rm QNDM}(\Delta)$ comprises only real numbers.
 Second, $\Prob_{\rm QNDM}(\Delta)$ is normalized to $1$, and this normalization comes uniquely from the classical contribution $\Prob_{cl}(\Delta)$.
 The first and second properties imply that the terms entering the quantum contribution $\Prob_{q}(\Delta)$ of $\Prob_{\rm QNDM}(\Delta)$ cancel out each other, such that some of them must be negative.
-The last property, which directly links with the violation of the macrorealism, is that the negativity of $\Prob_{\rm QNDM}(\Delta)$ appears whenever the system is in a superposition of the measurement observable's eigenstates.